Source: European Medicines Agency (EU) Revision Year: 2024 Publisher: Gilead Sciences Ireland UC, Carrigtohill, County Cork, T45 DP77, Ireland

 Pack-size of 30 vials.

-The bulevirtide vial should be taken from the refrigerator shortly before the injection and the blue flipoff cap has to be removed.
-A single-use syringe should be taken and a needle tip attached to the syringe head in order to extract 1 ml of water for injection into the syringe.
-The syringe needle with the syringe containing the water for injection should then be inserted into the bulevirtide vial through the rubber stopper.
-The water for injection inside the syringe will then be injected into the bulevirtide vial and the bulevirtide vial has to be carefully swayed until a clear solution is obtained.
-The complete content of the bulevirtide vial has to be extracted back into the same syringe with the same needle tip.
-The needle tip has then to be detached from the syringe.
-To this syringe, a needle tip for subcutaneous injection has to be attached and any remaining air bubbles have to be removed from the syringe prior to injection.
-The content of the bulevirtide vial will then by administered subcutaneously.
-The needle tip has then to be detached from the needle.
-To this syringe, a special injection needle tip (13 mm, 26 or 27G) has to be attached and any remaining air bubbles have to be removed from the syringe prior injection.
-The content of the bulevirtide vial will then by administered subcutaneously.
+The bulevirtide vial should be taken from the refrigerator shortly before the injection and the blue flip- off cap has to be removed.
+A single-use syringe should be taken and a needle tip attached to the syringe head in order to extract 1 ml of sterile water for injection into the syringe.
+The syringe needle with the syringe containing the sterile water for injection should then be inserted into the bulevirtide vial through the rubber stopper.
+The sterile water for injection inside the syringe will then be injected into the bulevirtide vial and the bulevirtide vial has to be carefully swayed until a clear solution is obtained.
+The required content for the dose to be administered from the bulevirtide vial has to be extracted back into the same syringe with the same needle tip (See Table below).

-All used components/ waste should be handled according to the current regulation.
+All used components/waste should be handled according to the current regulation.

 Any unused medicinal product or waste material should be disposed of in accordance with local requirements.